waprin/waprin.github.io/about.md

 <img width=30% height=30% style="float: right;" src="{{ site.url }}/assets/family.jpg" />

-Bill Prin is a Developer Programs Engineer for Google Cloud Platform.
-He lives in San Francisco with his  fiancée and sphynx cat.
+Bill Prin is a Software Engineer living in San Francisco.
+Most recently, he worked at Google as a Software Engineer building data pipelines.
+You can follow him on Twitter, Medium, or Github using the links above.

 [Jekyll theme](https://github.com/gfjaru/Kiko) courtsey of [gjfaru](https://twitter.com/gfjaru).